Preventing Unwanted Scopes Creation in AngularJs

 </div>

-In the above example, innerScope
+In the above example, innerScope inherits from outerScope and pass the value in outerScope.

-If you input a value in innerScope
+If you input a value in innerScope it will reflect in outerScope.
+But if you edit outerScope,

-doesn’t reflect the same value as outerScope
+innerScope doesn’t reflect the same value as outerScope because innerScope creates its own field

-so no longer inherits from outerScope
+so no longer inherits from outerScope.

 To prevent this to happen we can use “Controller As” approach instead of using scope as a container for all data and functions.
 But one more catchy solution is to keep everything in objects as shown is below example-